Best Value Pension Plans

 Key Take Aways

-If you already have an existing pension contract or are about to set one up, be careful of any financial advisor who recommends lifestyle funds (automatic high to low-risk investment with increasing age) and then includes a service commission.
+If you already have an existing pension contract or are about to set one up, be careful of any financial advisor who recommends lifestyle funds (automatic high to low-risk investment with increasing age) and then includes a service charge added to the FMC.

 Check out your advisor’s investment advisory credentials from the start.
-Not all financial advisors carry the same experience or qualifications and most will seek to charge 0.50% PA as an ongoing support charge, try to lower this.
+Not all financial advisors carry the same experience or qualifications.

-If you not getting proper risk management advice on setup and throughout the course of your pension to include detailed annual reviews, ask how the financial support charge is justified.
+If you not getting proper risk management advice on setup and throughout your pension to include detailed annual reviews, ask how the financial support charge is justified.

 One Quote Financial Brokers provide a no-fee, no-obligation discussion on your pension requirements and will outline the best value pension plans on offer (including a free audit of your existing plan), so why not call us directly on: 01 8450049.